My Uber Account Is Waitlisted| Top Account Suspension Reasons 😢

 ■ You exchange personal contact info with riders so they can specifically call you to prearrange rides.

 ☛ Refusing Service Animals: Some drivers seem to think just because they are not employed by Uber, they can refuse certain pets.
 There is some truth to this, but it’s important to know the difference.

 ☛ Discrimination: Uber has been slammed in the media pretty recently with claims that drivers cancel on African American riders at a higher rate than any other race.
 This is not acceptable.
-If you have a certain class of people you would like to work with, you might not want to be a rideshare driver.
+If you have a certain class of people you would like to work with; you might not want to be a rideshare driver.

 ☛Wrong Vehicle: You were driving a vehicle other than the one that was approved on your account.

-☛Fender Bender: A rider reported you was in a car accident – Uber cannot allow you to remain driving if your vehicle has been damage in any way.
+☛Fender Bender: A rider reported you were in a car accident – Uber cannot allow you to remain driving if your vehicle has been damaged in any way.
 If you deny being in an accident, Uber might request you to take your vehicle by a local office to have them inspect it.
 If you were in an accident, then you must fill out an Incident Report Form

 Account Waitlisted.
 Help!